Thanks to the many annual credit opportunities, the American Express® Gold Card can almost pay for itself

 Also, Amex Offers have been quite stout of late.
 This is a rotating selection of discounts, covering everything from clothing to tax preparation software to travel.
 Those who make a habit of watching new ones pop up can save hundreds per year on purchases they were planning to make anyway.

 The American Express Gold is a specialized card.
 Beyond dining, supermarkets and airfare, you’ll earn only 1 point for every dollar you spend on everything else.
 This means the card works best when paired with a card like our benchmark credit card, the Citi® Double Cash Card, for purchases that don’t fall into the Gold Card’s bonus categories.

-While the included credits are worth more than the annual fee next year — and almost as much as the annual fee each year starting in 2022 and beyond — they take a bit of strategy to use.
-The dining credit, for example, is capped at $10 per month, so you can’t just use it in one fell swoop.
+While the included credits are worth almost as much as the annual fee each year, they take a bit of strategy to use.
+The credits are capped at $10 per month, so you can’t just use them in one fell swoop.
 Plus, the list of eligible restaurants is small.
 If you live in an urban area where Grubhub and Seamless are available, utilizing this credit becomes easier.
 But if you don’t, maximizing the dining credit can be a challenge.

-Also, while this won’t impact many families, it’s worth noting that the 4x return at US supermarkets is capped at $25,000 per calendar year with the Gold Card.
+Also, while this won’t impact many families, the 4x return at U.S. supermarkets is capped at $25,000 per calendar year with the Gold Card.
 If you spend more than that on groceries in a year, you’ll earn just 1 point per dollar after that.

 Stacking up the American Express Gold against our benchmark

 CNN Underscored has chosen the Citi Double Cash card as our “benchmark” credit card.
 That doesn’t mean it’s the best credit card on the market — rather, it means we use it as a basic standard to compare other credit cards and see where they score better, and where they’re worse.